telerik/kendo-ui-core/docs/AngularJS/introduction.md

 ### Updating widgets when options change

-You can use the special `k-rebind` attribute to create a widget which automatically updates when some scope variable changes:
+You can use the special `k-rebind` attribute to create a widget which automatically updates when some scope variable changes.
+This option will destroy the original widget, and will recreate it using the changed options.

 #### Update widget options from controller